muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-11-Numpy basics.md

 mathjax: "true"
 ---

 # Title

+line 1
-This is first line
+line 2
-And this is the second line
-This is the third line

 ```python
 hello = lambda x:"hello world"
 ```

-x+y\n
-%x+y%
-%x+%y

 ```python
 hello(2)
 ```

+    'hello world'

+This is also some markdown text

+This is also more markdown text

+This is the comitted markdown text

+Comitted text

+x + y